ryan-mahoney/Framework/docs/folder/index.rst

 vendors
 +++++++

-FMF relies heavily on PHP composer.
+Opine-PHP relies heavily on PHP composer.
 The vendors folder is where composer stores all the various dependencies it compiles and the auto-loader.